 Ashely understood.
 “Okay.
 Let’s go get the flowers.”

-Fifteen minutes later, they dropped Oliva off with her grandpa, stopped at the flower shop, and then they were on their way.
+Fifteen minutes later, they dropped Oliva off with her grandpa, stopped at the flower shop, and then were on their way.

 Thanks to Diane’s directions, they soon arrived at their destination.
 Peaceful Haven Memorial Park was a large cemetery covering just over 300 acres.
 It opened in 1913 and was the final resting place for tens of thousands of men, women, children – and babies.